pmorim/map-router/README.md

 ## Why?

 A friend of mine had an assignment where he needed to calculate the most optimal routes for a transportation company.
-Therefore, I created this tool to aid him in verifying and displaying the routes results.
+Then, in order to help him, I created this tool to aid him in verifying and displaying the routes results.

 ## License